 - Column 1 is the requirement (the customer's demand what he wants the system to support). - Column 2 may contain the customer's solution example.
 In the supplier's reply, column 2 is a short description of the proposed solution.
-It must be in red. - Column 3 may be the customer's rating of the proposed solution, test references, etc.
+It must be in red. - Column 3 (Code) may be the customer's rating of the proposal, test references, etc.

 The requirements are organized in chapters according to their kind, e.g. Chapter C about user tasks to be supported, Chapter H about security.
 Within each chapter, the requirements are written in tables, e.g. a table with requirements relating to a specific task.
+A reference to requirement 3 in section L2 looks like this: L2-3.

 The customer's solution examples are only for inspiration.
 The supplier is welcome to suggest completely different solutions.
 They become legal requirements when both parties have accepted them.
-However, in case the accepted solution doesn't meet the demands stated in column 1 in a reasonable manner, column 1 has priority.
+However, if the accepted solution does not meet the demands stated in column 1 in a reasonable manner, column 1 has priority.